LilyNeilsen/tswd-portfolio/visualizing-government-debt.md

 ## Part one: Working with web-based visualization tools and data

+This is a simple bar chart that shows general government debt which for this chart is defined as "the gross debt of the general government as a percentage of GDP" (https://www.oecd.org/en/data/indicators/general-government-debt.html)

 ![General government debt as a percentage of GDP in 2022](https://github.com/user-attachments/assets/fd97cbf2-8499-4dcc-b061-8afa4f6623d3)

 ## Working with Tableau

 This second image is a heat map of the debt to GDP ratio by country which was created using Tableau.
+The data used to create this heat map can be accessed at https://www.oecd.org/en/data/indicators/general-government-debt.html

 ## Part three: create your own visualization

-_Create another data visualization using the same data used earlier.
-DO NOT submit something that's just a minor modification of one of the visualizations already covered here.
-So, don't just modify the colors or labels of one of the earlier examples and call it good, or submit a slightly modified bar chart.
-Instead, see what you can come up with on your own, and spend some time to try and create something that tells a story about the data._

-_Summarize in a paragraph or two about the different methods of visualization, and how they compare / contrast to one another.
-Make sure you include all source information and explain the data well.
-Talk about why you chose the third data visualization.
-Be specific - keep your writeup relevant to the assignment, and avoid jargon-filled language that doesn't say anything useful._

-_It's a good idea to go back and review your work.
-Could someone follow your process and understand what you did?
-Do you need to further connect any of the sections with a bit of text?
-Is it something you'd be happy to have as an example of your work from the class?_
+This is a ____ that was created using the same data from the heat map above.
+This chart is showing the _________

+## Summary of visualizations

+The first data visualization on this page is the simple bar chart showing the general government debt as a percentage of GDP with the OECD averages highlighted.
+This was created from downloading a png file from the OECD site discused above.
+The second and third visualizations were created using Tableau.

+The heat map that visualizes the debt to GDP ratio above higlights countries that have ratios over and under 100.
+Countries with a high debt to GDP ratio are highlighted in orange and those with a ratio lower than 100 are highligthed blue.